 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

 Marry me chicken pasta combines all the delicious flavors of our reader-favorite Marry Me Chicken… in a pasta dish!
-My husband’s very favorite iteration of this viral recipe, there’s so much to love about the magical combination of Parmesan, basil, sun dried tomatoes, tender chicken, and al dente penne.
+My husband’s very favorite iteration of this viral recipe, there’s so much to love about the magical combination of Parmesan, basil, sun-dried tomatoes, tender chicken, and al dente penne.
 If you get a proposal out of this recipe, don’t say I didn’t warn you!

-• If you’re a fan of our Marry Me Chicken recipe, you can already imagine how incredible this pasta version is.
+If you’re a fan of our Marry Me Chicken recipe, you can already imagine how incredible this pasta version is.
 Feel free to scroll right on down to the recipe card.
-If you’re new to all-things-marry-me, though, WELCOME, and prepare to be swept off your feet.
+If you’re new to all-things-marry-me, though, WELCOME, and prepare to be swept off your feet!

-• This recipe is somehow even easier than the original!
+• This dish is somehow even easier than the original!
 We cut out all the oven steps, making this a super quick, super simple stovetop recipe that’s perfect for even the busiest of weeknights.
 I still recommend a cast-iron skillet because of that beautiful sear they give, but absolutely any skillet will work!

 • Ever had a cream sauce that just refuses to be smooth, no matter what you do?
 You most likely added your dairy products while they were too cold!
 If the heavy cream or parmesan is cold or even too cool, when you add them to hot liquid in a hot skillet, the temperature shock will make them seize, clump, or curdle.
 That’s why we always specify that your dairy products need to be at room temperature.
 Make sure you move the skillet off the heat and let it cool a little before adding any dairy products, too.

-• We made our marry me chicken pasta with chicken breasts, but you can totally use boneless, skinless chicken thighs if you prefer them.
-With chicken breasts, I prefer to slice mine into thin cutlets.
+• We made our marry me chicken and pasta with chicken breasts, but you can totally use boneless, skinless chicken thighs if you prefer them.
+With chicken breasts, I slice mine into thin cutlets.
 That way, they cook faster and more evenly.
-Whatever you decide to use, make sure all the pieces are roughly the same size and same thickness.
+Whatever you decide to use, make sure all the pieces are roughly the same size and thickness.
 If they differ drastically, they’ll cook at different rates.
 Way more likely you’ll end up with pieces that are overcooked while others are undercooked!

-🍝 More of Our Favorite Pasta Dishes
+More Amazing Pasta Dishes

 Recipe By: Cheryl Malik